anibaldeboni/rapper/README.md

 ## Configuration

-Prior to running `rapper` you must set a `config.yml` file inside the directory containing the CSV files you want to send data.
-The `config.yml` structure is as follow:
+Prior to running `rapper` you must set a `config.yml` structure is as follow:

 ```yaml
 token: "JWT of your application"